CarlosGS/Cyclone-PCB-Factory/README.md

 Read this, it's important!
 ===========================
-If you are reading this, then you are looking at the **development version** of Cyclone PCB Factory.
+If you are reading this, then you may be looking at the **development version** of Cyclone PCB Factory.
 This means files may present inconsistencies (dimensions mismatch, lack of tolerances, etc).
 **If you just want to build the machine, take a look at the following locations:**